UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module4/module4_05.md

 Notes:

-Tuples are a data structure very similar to lists but with the 2 main
+Tuples are a data structure very similar to lists but with two main
 differences:

-1. They are represented with parentheses, and
+1. They are represented with parentheses instead of square brackets, and
 2. They are immutable

 ---